tusharpamnani/DSA/README.md

 # Data Structures and Algorithms Repository

 Welcome to the Data Structures and Algorithms repository!
-This repository contains C++ implementations of fundamental data structures and algorithms, designed to help you learn and understand core concepts in computer science.
+This repository contains C/C++ implementations of fundamental data structures and algorithms, designed to help you learn and understand core concepts in computer science.

 ## Table of Contents